-If you are living in Germany and have a car or want to buy one you need special insurance for this.
-Therefore, the cost of this insurance will drive your car expenses up, so you might want to consider finding the cheapest or less expensive option.
-Car insurance in Germany has special importance because you aren’t allowed to use your car without it.
+If you live in Germany and have a car or want to buy one, you need special insurance.
+The cost of the insurance can significantly increase your car’s expenses, so you might want to consider finding the cheapest or less expensive option.
+Nonetheless, car insurance in Germany has particular importance because you cannot use your car without it.

 Cheapest Car Insurance in Germany

 Finding cheap car insurance can be as exhausting in Germany as in any other country.
 In order to save time and money, you could check price comparison websites like Verivox.de and Tarifcheck.de first.
 They will give you estimated costs for the insurance of your preference.

 In general, there are three main types of car insurance in Germany:

 It covers any damage you or your car might inflict on other people, cars, or property, including medical bills.